When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 mailbox

-This command is used to move read messages from a specified mailbox to a different mailbox automatically when you quit or change folders. regex is a regular expression specifying the mailbox to treat as a “spool” mailbox and mailbox specifies where mail should be saved when read.
+This command is used to move read messages from a specified mailbox to a different mailbox automatically when you quit or change folders. regex is used to specifying the mailbox to treat as a “spool” mailbox and mailbox specifies where mail should be saved when read.
+The -noregex switch controls whether regex is matched using a simple string comparison or a full regex match.

 The regex parameter has mailbox shortcut expansion performed on the first character.
 See Mailbox Matching in Hooks for more details.